 During my time at NMU, I received three All-American honors (2013, 2014), finished runner-up at the NCAA National Championships (2014) and earned a spot on the 2014 United States Under 23 World Championship Ski Team.

-Now I am pursuing my goals and dreams of skiing professionally through joining Alaska Pacific University’s Elite Team, a professional team out of Anchorage, Alaska.
-Over the past four seasons with APU, I have competed around the world on the OPA Cup circuit, US domestic Supertour Circuit, and at the 2018 Winter Olympics in PyeongChang.
+Now I am pursuing my goals and dreams of skiing professionally with Alaska Pacific University Nordic Ski Center, a professional team out of Anchorage, Alaska.
+Over the past four seasons with APU, I have competed around the world on the World Cup, OPA Cup circuit, US domestic Supertour Circuit, and at the 2018 Winter Olympics in PyeongChang.

 Outside of ski racing, I also obtained my Masters in Business Administration from APU in 2016, and I currently work as a project manager for Anchorage Downtown Partnership, Ltd. and adjunct teach at Alaska Pacific University.